holycrap872/ucls-hs-intro-to-cs/Administration/course_overview.md

 - End of unit exam

-## Unit 3 - Fractals and Recursion
+## Unit 3 - Programming in Practice

 #### Objectives:

-- Properly visualize function calls
+- Become comfortable using conditionals and loops
 - Articulate the similarities/differences between recursion and loops
-- Utilize recursion to model natural processes
+- Understand creation of/iteration over lists
+- Practice various debugging techniques

 #### Essential Questions:

-- What happens in a program when a function is called?
-- What is recursion and why is it such a powerful way of decomposing problems?
-- Why is recursion so common in natural systems?
+- How do features such as lists and functions enable the creation of more general programs?
+- How can computers be used to solve problems in other disciplines?

 #### Formative Assessments: